Weakly-guided Self-supervised Pretraining for Temporal Activity Detection: Appendix

 \paragraph{Windowing strategies in Volume CutMix:} Among the windowing methods of Volume CutMix discussed earlier, transient view performs slightly better ($+0.10\%$ mAP) than transient window as shown in \tref{tab:ablation:vol_cutmix}.

-\paragraph{Combining augmentations:} As illustrated in \tref{tab:ablation:combining_aug}, when combining the three volume augmentation methods, an ensemble of models pretrained separately works considerably better ($+1.39\%$ mAP) than a single model jointly-trained with all augmentations.
-The problem with combining multiple augmentations in a single input instance is that, it may result in a confusing/cluttered input to the network.
-In contrast, each model in an ensemble can avoid such clutter by training separately, while complementing other models within the ensemble at inference.
+\paragraph{Combining augmentations:} As illustrated in \tref{tab:ablation:combining_aug}, when combining the three volume augmentation methods as described previously, an ensemble of models pretrained separately works considerably better ($+1.22\%$ mAP) than a single model jointly-trained with all augmentations. \ch{In joint training, if we apply a single volume augmentation to each clip rather than multiple, it performs better ($+0.17\%$ mAP).} This is because multiple augmentations applied together may create confusing/cluttered inputs to the network.
+Ensembles can avoid such clutter by training separately, while complementing other models within the ensemble at inference.

+\paragraph{Multi-stream methods and ensembling:} We see some interesting results when combining multiple streams of detection pretrained models.
+As shown in \tref{tab:ablation:coarse-fine}, SlowFast$_\text{det}$ \cite{feichtenhofer2019slowfast}, shows a clear improvement ($+0.91\%$ mAP) with two detection pretrained streams, whereas Coarse-Fine \cite{kahatapitiya2021coarse} does not ($-0.46\%$ mAP).
+However, when a classification pretrained model is used as the Fine stream, it works better ($+0.28\%$ mAP) than the original.
+This gives intriguing observations on detection models (1) at different temporal resolutions and, (2) in temporal aggregation, which are further explored in \tref{tab:ablation:downsampling} and \tref{tab:ablation:feat-agg}, respectively.
+When considering model ensembles, in Coarse-Fine, a classification pretrained Fine stream fused with detection pretrained Coarse stream ensembles gives a $+0.72\%$ mAP improvement over a single Coarse-Fine network.
+If we further include Fine stream ensembles, it gives an additional boost of $+0.32\%$ mAP.

+\paragraph{Training schedule:} \ch{We always pretrain our detection models with the same training schedule as baseline classification models (in terms of both gradient iterations and computations) as shown in \tref{tab:ablation:checkpoints}.
+Our detection pretrained models consistently outperforms baselines.
+As often practiced in temporal activity detection, if we initialize our models with checkpoints provided in original works, it makes the models train faster (100k vs. 300k iterations) and converge to a better optimum.}

 \paragraph{Statistics showing the points of improvement:} \tref{tab:ablation:stat} shows the performance boosts of each augmentation, measured under different settings to highlight what happens (1) in multi-action frames and (2) around action boundaries.
 Our augmentations significantly improve the mAP in a multi-action setting, as we introduce multi-action frames in pretraining.
 Even though we introduce action boundaries during pretraining, it does not show a contrasting change between boundary and non-boundary regions in the downstream.